Kelowna Falcons: 2010

 The Falcons finished second in the East Division with a 22-26 record.
 Pitcher Dayne Quist lead the league with an ERA of 1.40 and finished with 50 strikeouts and six wins on the mound.
 Ben Edlestein finished with a batting average of .347.
 16,027 fans attended games for an average of 668 per game.

 The Falcons were swept in the Division Series by the AppleSox 0-2.
 1,132 total fans attended Kelowna's only home game in the playoffs.

 2022 season

 The Falcons failed to make it to the postseason for the second straight season, finishing seventh in the north division with a record of 20-33, 13 games behind the division winning Bellingham Bells.
 The Falcons saw 22,722 total fans for an average of 947 per game.
-Jasper Nelson (Sacramento State) and Nick Woodcock (Yavapai College) received honorable mentions in the All-WCL team after the season.
+Jasper Nelson (Sacramento State) and Nick Woodcock (Yavapai College) received honourable mentions in the All-WCL team after the season.